Maismaus/Maismaus.github.io/content/posts/usefultools.md

 > _I use this [bookmarklet maker](https://caiorss.github.io/bookmarklet-maker/) to generate bookmarklets from my JavaScript snippets._

 ### 4. Squeeze more efficiency out of Windows using PowerToys
 If you've ever used a MacBook before, I'm sure you miss the Spotlight feature after switching to Windows.
-Did you know Microsoft offers this and more in PowerToys?
+Did you know Microsoft offers this —and more— with PowerToys?
 For instance, it adds functionality in File Explorer to preview .svg and .md files, a right-click image resizer, and a nifty color picker.
 A must-have for anyone using Windows 10 on a daily basis!

 ### 5. Automate your installation process with Chocolatey
 Again, if you used a MacBook in the past, you've probably heard of Homebrew.
 There is a Windows equivalent called Chocolatey.
 Chocolatey is a package manager for Windows that allows you to search for and install software right from the command prompt.